 | Hexarelin | GHS-R1a | Low | Cortisol, prolactin | Strongest GH spike |

-The “low sides” of ipamorelin make it a standout for effortless recovery protocols, minimizing the possibility that other hormonal changes will interfere with study outcomes.
+The “low sides” of ipamorelin make it a standout for recovery protocols, minimizing the possibility that other hormonal changes will interfere with study outcomes.

 Applications: Where Can Researchers Leverage Ghrelin-Based Secretagogues?